-Check Out Hunger is a point-of-sale campaign at local partnering grocers.
-Donation slips for $2, $3, and $5 are placed at all registers.
+Check Out Hunger is a point-of-sale campaign at local partnering grocers — held twice annually at participating stores.
 Every time you are grocery shopping, say ‘YES’ when your cashier asks if you would like to Check Out Hunger!
-The money raised from this campaign directly supports programs that help end hunger and build a healthier community.
+The money raised from this campaign directly supports Foodlink programs that help end hunger and build healthier communities.

 Food for Families

-Thank you to everyone who has stopped by in the past to support our efforts to end hunger and leverage the power of food to build a healthier community.
-We hope to see you again for another great year in 2017.
+Thank you to everyone who has stopped by in the past to support our efforts.
+We hope to see you again this year!

 Forks & Skis

-Forks and Skis is a ski event at Bristol Mountain open to the public for those interested in hitting the slopes while helping Foodlink fulfill its mission of a healthy, hunger-free community.
-Our 2016 event, which marked the fourth year that Foodlink has been involved, raised more than $29,000!
+Forks and Skis is an event at Bristol Mountain for anyone interested in hitting the slopes while helping Foodlink fulfill its mission of a healthy, hunger-free community.
+In five years, the event has raised more than $100,000!

 The event was previously named the Muxy Ski-Off in honor of the late Gary Muxworthy, a sports enthusiast who devoted much of his life to raising money for charities through exciting sporting events.

 Please check out the Forks & Skis Facebook page with a gallery of photos from past events.

 For further information about the event and sponsorship opportunities, contact Juliana Stefani at 585-413-4077, or firstname.lastname@example.org.